splunk/public-o11y-docs/synthetics/test-config/auth-basic-html-login.rst

    2. (Optional) Set :guilabel:`Wait for up to` to a large enough value, in milliseconds, to ensure that the page loads.

-8. Click :guilabel:`Submit`.
+8. Select :guilabel:`Submit`.

-To verify that the login is working, click :guilabel:`Try now`.
+To verify that the login is working, select :guilabel:`Try now`.
 Results may take a while.
 The :guilabel:`Try now result` pane should display each screen that your test navigated to on the target page, plus the message :guilabel:`Success`.

 ..  image:: /_images/synthetics/auth-basic-html-two.png
-    :width: 40%
+    :width: 70%
     :alt: Screenshot showing how to verify that your synthetic test settings are working.